Introductory rate: What it is and how it works

 See if you’re pre-approved for cash back and miles cards—with no harm to your credit.

-An intro APR doesn’t last forever.
-It’s a limited-time offer.
-When the introductory period is over, your standard APR will apply.
-If you’re carrying a balance on the card when the intro APR period expires, you’ll start to see the card’s standard rate applied to the balance.
+An intro APR doesn’t last forever—it’s a limited-time offer.
+When the introductory period is over, the standard APR will go into effect.
+If you’re carrying a balance on the card when the intro APR period expires, you could see the card’s standard rate applied to the outstanding balance.

-By federal law, intro APR periods must last at least six months.
-But they can be extended.
+By federal law, intro APR periods must last for at least six months.
+But they can be longer.
 If you take advantage of an intro APR, be sure you know when it will end and when the standard rate will begin.

 What does 0% introductory APR mean?

-If a card offers a 0% intro APR, this means you won’t have to pay interest during the introductory period.
-And that could apply to qualifying purchases, balance transfers or both.
+If a card offers a 0% intro APR, it means the interest rate is 0% during the introductory period.
+In other words, you won’t have to pay interest on things like qualifying purchases, balance transfers or both.

 Keep in mind that intro APRs aren’t always 0%.
-You might think of 0% when you hear “intro rate,” but the APRs can vary.
+You might think of 0% when you hear “intro APR,” but actual rates can vary.

 0% introductory APR vs. deferred interest

 When comparing credit card offers, it’s helpful to understand the difference between 0% intro APR and deferred interest.
 A 0% interest offer means interest isn’t charged during the promotional, interest-free period.
-But once the promotional period ends, the standard rate will be applied to new purchases or will begin to accrue on any remaining balance.
+But once the promotional period ends, the standard rate will apply to new purchases or begin to accrue on any remaining balances.

 On the other hand, deferred interest delays charging the standard interest rate until the end of the introductory period.
 This means if there’s any remaining balance, you’ll be responsible for paying back all interest costs that were accrued from when the account opened.
 Deferred interest is commonly found with store credit cards.